Kieran Bew: Background

 Bew was born in Hartlepool, County Durham, England.
 He attended English Martyrs School and Sixth Form College.
 He trained at the London Academy of Music and Dramatic Art.
+His brother Duncan is a surgeon at King's College Hospital.

 As a young fencer Bew won the under-16 and under-17 British épée titles, competed throughout Europe, and placed 21st at the Cadet World Championships in 1996.
 He also spent time in his childhood as a competitive swimmer and basketball player.
 He currently competes domestically for Haverstock fencing club.

 In 1999 Bew worked as fight choreographer and captain for Mark Rylance's productions of Hamlet and Two Noble Kinsmen at Shakespeare's Globe Theatre in London.

 Films and television

 Bew frequently appears on British television and in independent films.